Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 ![ ](images/test_section.png)

-As seen above the test section is activated and below are the standard test groups where a test could be located/grouped.
+As seen above the test section is activated and below are the standard test groups where a test could be virtually located/grouped.

 ![ ](images/test_in_test_section.png)